Area of Interest

 Myopia: Our approach

-We are addressing myopia comprehensively by studying the patient journey, understanding how a patient feels from early to late stage with the disease and developing the best-in-class therapeutic options to address patients and their families‘ needs.
-To protect children from the risk of vision problems with myopia, educational activities in collaboration with key opinion leaders (KOLs) are extremely important.
-Our initiatives include developing a low concentration atropine formulation along with proper disease awareness activities, a next-generation drug with better efficacy and safety, and to create greater value for patients through collaboration with external partners during drug discovery.
+We are addressing myopia comprehensively by conducting research into the experiences and needs of patients and their families across all stages of the disease, and by leveraging these insights in our approach.
+To protect children from the risk of vision problems associated with myopia, we are working to promote a proper understanding of the disease, informed by the expertise of medical and research professionals.
+Our initiatives include developing a low concentration atropine formulation along with proper disease awareness activities, advancing a next-generation drug with better efficacy and safety, and creating greater value for patients through collaboration with external partners during drug discovery.

 Protecting children from potential risk of vision problems